 Recommended prerequisites: Basic knowledge of programming and mathematics as covered by the first year of studies in the computing and information technology programs.
 In addition, you should have background in algorithms equivalent to DAT102 Algorithms and data structures.
 Knowledge of Python, Numpy and Pandas is a plus.
-The course will provide several online resources for acquiring the recommended background knowledge will be provided at the start of the course.
+The course will give a quick introduction to Python, and several online resources for acquiring the recommended background knowledge will be provided before the course begins.

 Lectures, labs, e-learning material.

 Compulsory learning activities

 To get access to the exam, four obligatory assignments must be completed and approved by set deadlines.
 Graded as pass/fail.

 Approved exercises also give access to postponed examination the following semester.
 However, before a new postponed exam can be taken (the next time the subject is taught), new exercises must be delivered.

 Grading scale is A-F where F is fail.

 NoneMore about examination support material